turingschool/backend-curriculum-site/module3/lessons/actionmailer.md

     @user = info[:user]
     @message = info[:message]
     @friend = info[:friend]

+    mail(
+      reply_to: @user.email,
+      to: recipient,
-    mail(to: recipient, subject: "#{@user.name} is sending you some advice") end end
+      subject: "#{@user.name} is sending you some advice" ) end end
 ```

+Notice that in our call to `mail()` that we're setting a reply-to email address of our user.
+This allows the recipient to hit 'reply' on an email and their response will go back to our user, not to our "default" email address of "friendly@advice.io"

 Next we'll make the views that will have the body of the email that is sent.
-Similar to controllers, any instance variables in your mailer method will be available in your mailer view.
+Similar to controllers, any instance variables you create in your mailer method will be available in your mailer view.

-When you generated your mailer, two layouts were added to `app/views/layouts` - `mailer.html.erb` and `mailer.text.erb`.
-Take a look at these files, what are they doing?
-Why do we get both an HTML and text layout?

 In `app/views/friend_notifier_mailer` create two files, `inform.html.erb` and `inform.text.erb`

-Depending on the person's email client you're sending the email to, it will render either the plain text or the html view.
+Depending on the person's email client you're sending the email to, it will render either the plain text or the HTML view.
 We don't have control over that, so we want to accomodate both and make them have the same content.

 ```
 # inform.html.erb and inform.text.erb